Saga of the Northlands

 Using Major Items

 The user of a major item must tie his fate to the item just as its creator did.
-To attune himself to a major item, a character must spend a week with the item in his possession at all times and then sacrifice a point in the score of one of the two attributes tied to the item as described above for the creator.
+To attune himself to a major item, a character must spend a week with the item in his possession at all times and then sacrifice 10 points in one of the two attributes tied to the item, just as described above for the creator.
 Once this is done, he is the owner of the item and learns all of its abilities; no one else can attune to it until he is slain or willingly gives it up.
 The item can be destroyed, but major items have five times the normal hit points, triple the hardness, and +5 break DC compared to a normal item of their type, so destroying such an item is difficult.

 Some major items are associated with certain pantheons or deities.
 If a character belonging to a different faith wishes to use such an item, they must spend one day of downtime in prayer re-consecrating the item to their own patron before beginning the attunement process.
 Attempting to attune to or use such an item without doing so will cause the character to lose their divine power (if a godly caster) and be subject to a 3-point curse until he atones for his temerity.